 Africa's poor roads and other transportation constraints are significant and endanger connectivity between areas and employment opportunities.
 The COVID-19 pandemic further highlighted the centrality of Africa's transportation and connectivity needs (United Nations, 2022).
-The availability and overall condition of transport infrastructure do not deliver services that address the public (Heyns & Luke, 2017).
-These weaknesses are partly physical, operational, and institutional (responsibility for the interchanges not falling clearly to one agency/party).
-Transport poverty manifestations in African cities impact urbanism, spatial transformation, and economic progression (Popoola et al., 2022).
+The availability and overall condition of transport infrastructure do not deliver services that address the public (Heyns and Luke, 2017).
+These weaknesses are partly physical, operational and institutional (responsibility for the interchanges not falling clearly to one agency or party).
+Transport poverty manifestations in African cities impact urbanism, spatial transformation and economic progression (Popoola et al., 2022).

-Transportation infrastructure projects are prone to high failure rates due to uncertainties concerning the design and execution (Okoro et al., 2017).
+Transportation infrastructure projects are prone to high failure rates due to uncertainties concerning the design and execution (Okoro, Musonda and Agumba, 2017).
 The impact of a failed transportation project is enormous in emerging economies, given their limited access to adequate alternative means of mobility.
-As one of the targeted goals for improving living standards in South Africa, as expressed in the National Development Plan 2030, transportation infrastructure should be a major focus (Habiyaremye et al., 2022).
+As one of the targeted goals for improving living standards in South Africa, as expressed in the National Development Plan 2030, transportation infrastructure should be a major focus (Habiyaremye, King and Tregenna, 2022).
 What is needed is a transport regulatory and administrative framework that promotes seamless transportation networks more consciously.
-Therefore, an adequate financing and project procurement model such as PPP is essential.
-The PPP arrangement implies private sector participation in planned infrastructure delivery with the expectation of better value for money and application of competencies; as well as new technologies while relying on the regulatory framework and oversight of the public sector to deliver and manage better-performing infrastructure and services (Ke et al., 2017).
-Besides the level of private sector involvement, contract type, period, stakes (reimbursement), cost/benefit analysis, legal context and environmental impacts are considered (Fouad et al., 2021).
+Therefore, an adequate financing and project procurement model such as PPPs is essential.
+The PPPs arrangement implies private sector participation in planned infrastructure delivery with the expectation of better value for money and application of competencies; as well as new technologies while relying on the regulatory framework and oversight of the public sector to deliver and manage better-performing infrastructure and services (Ke et al., 2017).
+Besides the level of private sector involvement, contract type, period, stakes (reimbursement), cost or benefit analysis, legal context and environmental impacts are considered (Fouad et al., 2021).

-However, the adoption of PPPs has faced some challenges such as limited financial markets, inadequate legal and regulatory frameworks, inefficient administrative procedures, an unfavourable policy framework for risk transfer and dispute resolution, lack of technical skills within government agencies, lack of private sector interest, and political and national risks (MFDP, 2009; Ngoma et al., 2014; Ernst & Young, 2015).
+However, the adoption of PPPs has faced some challenges such as limited financial markets, inadequate legal and regulatory frameworks, inefficient administrative procedures, an unfavourable policy framework for risk transfer and dispute resolution, lack of technical skills within government agencies, lack of private sector interest and political and national risks (Ministry of Finance and Development Planning, 2009; Ngoma, Mundia and Kaliba, 2014; EY [Ernst and Young], 2015).
 Consequently, conflicts with multiple parties, inappropriate tax increases and discontinuation of concessions occur.
-Other challenges include poor project preparation and concessionaire selection, lack of accountability and transparency, lack of knowledge and expertise, and poor procurement and management processes (Fombad, 2013; Ngullie et al., 2021).
+Other challenges include poor project preparation and concessionaire selection, lack of accountability and transparency, lack of knowledge and expertise and poor procurement and management processes (Fombad, 2013; Ngullie et al., 2021).
 Therefore, an understanding of the factors that could ameliorate these challenges is warranted.

-Success factors for PPP transportation infrastructure
+Success Factors for PPP Transportation Infrastructure